ToxicK1dd/ObjectOrientedCheatSheet/README.md

 - [Statements](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/statements) (*Executable units of code that perform specific actions.*)
 - [Conditions](https://www.w3schools.com/CS/cs_conditions.php) (*Control structures that execute different code blocks based on specified conditions.*)

-## Fundamentals
-- [Sequence](https://www.bbc.co.uk/bitesize/guides/znh6pbk/revision/2) (*A fundamental programming concept that refers to executing statements in a specific order.*)
-- [Selection](https://www.bbc.co.uk/bitesize/guides/zh66pbk/revision/3) (*Making decisions in a program based on certain conditions or criteria.*)
-- [Iteration](https://www.bbc.co.uk/bitesize/guides/z3khpv4/revision/1) (*Repeating a set of statements or actions for a specified number of times or until a condition is met.*)
-- [Recursion](https://www.bbc.co.uk/bitesize/guides/z9hykqt/revision/1) (*A technique where a function calls itself to solve a problem by breaking it down into smaller subproblems.*)

-## Declarations
+## Important Elements
 - [Modifiers](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) (*Specifies the accessibility and behavior of classes, methods, properties, and other members.*)
 - [Keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/) (*Reserved words with predefined meanings in the programming language.*)
 - [Constraints](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters) (*Specifies restrictions on the types that can be used as generic type arguments.*)
 - [References](https://stackoverflow.com/questions/40686776/what-exactly-is-a-reference-in-c-sharp) (*A reference is a way to access objects or values stored in memory.*)
 - [Pointers](https://www.c-sharpcorner.com/article/pointers-in-C-Sharp/) (*A pointer is a variable that holds the memory address of another type.*)

+## Control Structures
+- [Sequence](https://www.bbc.co.uk/bitesize/guides/znh6pbk/revision/2) (*A fundamental programming concept that refers to executing statements in a specific order.*)
+- [Selection](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/selection-statements) (*Making decisions in a program based on certain conditions or criteria.*)
+- [Iteration](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/iteration-statements) (*Repeating a set of statements or actions for a specified number of times or until a condition is met.*)
+- [Recursion](https://learn.microsoft.com/en-us/cpp/c-language/recursive-functions?view=msvc-170) (*A technique where a function calls itself to solve a problem by breaking it down into smaller subproblems.*)
+- [Jump Statements](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/jump-statements) (*Statements that transfer control to another part of the program.*)
+- [Exception Handling](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/exceptions/) (*Handling runtime errors that occur during the execution of a program.*)

 ## Relationships